lukebhan/gym-octorotor/README.md

 pip install -e .

 **Examples**

 Currently there are two examples that both used physics based PID controllers.
 The first example is just an altitude controller that plots the altitude according to some Zref.
+Heads up: This requires matplotlib.

 The second controller actually runs the openai environment and goes to some ref x, y point.